The Ariel Approach to Leadership: Leading with Influence

 Building social capital

-Leaders need to build and leverage networks to get work done, establish trust, create opportunity, and spread ideas.
+Leaders need to build and leverage networks to get work done, establish trust, create opportunities, and spread ideas.
 To do this, they should be

-3. mentoring, guiding, and coaching to develop others
+- using leadership mentoring and executive coaching to develop leadership in others

 Sharing a compelling vision